travel-in-books-en/travel-in-books-en.github.io/_posts/2024-05-20-A-fraction-of-the-whole-by-Steve-Toltz.md

 ---
 title: A fraction of the whole by Steve Toltz
-categories: [Fiction Literature,Novel]
+categories: [Novel,Fiction Literature]
-tags: [Australia,Comedy,⭐⭐⭐⭐⭐⭐⭐☆☆☆ 7/10,Steve Toltz,Novel]
+tags: [Novel,Australia,⭐⭐⭐⭐⭐⭐⭐☆☆☆ 7/10,Comedy,Steve Toltz]
 ---
 | Title | A fraction of the whole  |
 | Author |  Steve Toltz  |